 Most homeowners think of mold as a problem in basements, laundry rooms, or crawl spaces only.
-But actually, mold can grow anywhere there is an accumulation of excess moisture and the proper temperature.
+But knowing what really causes mold on windows doesn’t limit its growth to these areas of your home.
+Actually, mold can grow anywhere there is an accumulation of excess moisture and the proper temperature.
 It just so happens that the ideal temperature for human comfort – between 60 and 80 degrees Fahrenheit, is also optimum for the growth of mold and fungi.

 Getting Rid of Mold on Windows